June 6, 2024

 “Rural communities are facing losing their townships or their schools closing,” Stephanie said.
 “Many areas received an influx of refugee communities due to a manufacturing company in the area.
 The spending power, the taxes — they’re saving rural communities.”

-The transformation of farming from family-owned to corporations, the closing of local railroad routes, and an influx in methamphetamine use has changed the fabric of rural communities in Iowa.
+The transformation of farming from family-owned to corporations, the closing of local railroad routes, and an increase in methamphetamine use have changed the fabric of rural communities in Iowa.
 Resettling refugees in these areas provides both a stable, affordable home for families and brings new economic prosperity to areas that have been losing population for decades.

 According to a New American Economy report published in 2014, households in Iowa led by immigrants and refugees earned $4.1 billion, with nearly $1.1 billion of that going to local, state, and federal taxes.